rolling-scopes-school/js-fe-course-en/tasks/online-zoo/online-zoo.md

 Maximum score: **70**

 #### General
 All layout background elements should stretch to the full available screen width if the width is greater than 1600px.
 In this case, the guides must be kept in their original size, 1160px.
-The features of this project
+The features of this project are:
-are:
 -	custom sizes,
 -	additional visual elements.

 To create vertical margins, it's best to use vertical margins on higher-order boxes as much as possible.
 Keep in mind that vertical margins can collapse.

-To create multi-column structures, or elements that have a relative horizontal layout, one of the following properties must be used:
+To create multi-column structures or elements that have a relative horizontal layout, one of the following properties should be used:
 - display: flex
-- display:grid
+- display: grid
 - display: inline-block

 ❗Maintaining padding between elements is more important than the size of these elements.
 You can often see rough values (like 369px x 548px), but this only means that the dimensions were calculated taking into account the distance between the guides and the padding between the elements.
 #### Landing (70 pints)
 1.	 **Header** (`<header>` contains only logo, navigation bar)
       - The logo is on the left.
-Clicking on the logo works like clicking on `About`, redirects us to the current page, to petstory (Landing) .
+Clicking on the logo works like clicking on `About`, redirects us to the current page, to petstory (Landing).
       - Interactive navigation bar.
 Clicking on menu items for which no page exists may do nothing.
       - The element `About` should be highlighted by default.
-And it should stop being interactive when other menu items clicked.
+And it should stop being interactive when other menu items are clicked.
-      - Clicking on `Donate` takes us to the donate page .
+      - Clicking on `Donate` takes us to the donate page.
-      - Clicking on `Designed by ©` takes us to the original [Figma](https://www.figma.com/file/jfEFwkXVj1WRq7sUHDr8os/PetStory-online) .
+      - Clicking on `Designed by ©` takes us to the original [Figma](https://www.figma.com/file/jfEFwkXVj1WRq7sUHDr8os/PetStory-online).
       - There should be one element per page `<h1>`.
-It should contain text `PetStory Online`.
+It should contain the text `PetStory Online`.
       - You don't need to make the header sticky.
 When scrolling, it remains in its position.

-2. Block **Watch your favourite animal online**
+2.	**Watch your favorite animal online** block
       -	The background is a picture.
       -	The button `Watch online` should be interactive.
 When pressed, nothing happens.

-3. Block **The Backstage**
+3.	**The Backstage** block
       -	Image and text - two-column layout.

-4. Block **Pets**
+4.	**Pets** block
       - The left and right buttons should be clickable.
 When pressed, nothing happens.
       - Animal cards should be interactive.
       - ❗ When you hover over the cursor, there should be an animation of the exit of the text from the bottom of